Once you have an irrigation well, it is less expensive to operate than town water. Why is this? Here's the math!

 Town water is about $3.00 for 100 cubic feet (750 gallons).
 During the three hours a day, the common water requirement is 1800 gallons.
 Yes, that is right!
 That cost $7.20 a day or $216.00 a month.
 That difference is a no brainer.

 Let's break down the return on the investment for drilling the well.
-A well cost on the average about $7000.00.
+A well costs on average about $8,000-$15,000.
 Saving $200.00 per/month on your town water cost for six months equals $1200.00 a year.
 That means the payback is just about six years.

 A well pump should last 20 years or more, but not all do.
 The average is 15 years.
 So let's calculate that average.
 A replacement today is about $1200.00.
 That equals $80.00 a year.
 So we need to add $80 to $1200 for a total of $1280.
 You're still looking at a seven-year payback even when you add the first well pump replacement.